 We want to develop our appreciation and understanding of the needs of frontline service delivery staff and to better assess and meet their needs with practical, accessible and appropriate opportunities.
-This includes supporting skills development and progression planning in services, and staff team development sessions for Tier 4 services (public, private and third sector organisations).
+This includes supporting skills development and progression planning in services, and staff team development sessions for Tier 3 and 4 services (public, private and third sector organisations).

 Due to the increasing and unprecedented quantity of applications and in order to use FPSA funds in a fair and equitable manner, the trustees have decided to review the processing of applications.

 There is a limit to the funds available in each period.

 The trustees aim to meet within a fortnight after each deadline closes.
 You should expect to hear from the Secretariat within a week of the meeting.

 Applications must show how they explore creative and flexible ways to improve mental health services for adolescents and what the direct benefit to young people (aged 11-18) will be.
 All applicants must deliver a post-grant report.